Under Construction

 Thomas Young - Light

-Thomas Young (b.1773 d.1829) demonstrated the interference of light, thought to be particles since Newton, and so showing light to be waves, and although the significance of this was not fully grasped for over a century, we now recognise the phenomenon as wave/particle duality, and that even more mysteriously, it incorporates quantum entanglement.
+Thomas Young (b.1773 d.1829) demonstrated the interference of light, thought to be particles since Newton, and so showing light to be waves, and although the significance of this was not fully grasped for over a century, we now recognise the phenomenon as superposition and wave/particle duality.
+Richard Feynman famously proclaimed that the double-slit experiment (pioneered by Thomas Young's wave demonstration) contains the 'only mystery' of quantum mechanics.
+He argued that it is impossible to explain the phenomenon in any classical way, and that understanding its paradoxes is the key to comprehending all of quantum physics.

-Charles Darwin (b.1809 d.1882) was a naturalist, and did much to promote the idea of evolution, which was tremendously important as it undermines all claims that there had to be intelligent design behind the complexities of life.
+Charles Darwin (b.1809 d.1882) was a naturalist, and did much to promote the idea of evolution, adding the mechanism - natural selection, which though independently arrived at by Alfred Russel Wallace, was tremendously important as it undermines claims that there had to be intelligent design behind the complexities of life.
 Along with Newton and Einstein, Darwin forms the triumvirate of scientific giants.
 Yes, there were others, but these three gave us the greatest leaps in understanding what Science should be.
 Not that they had the final word on the matter.

-The last evolutionary event in Britain was probably the plague of 1350, that wiped out half the population and left a genetic mark on those that were left, due to a mutation that helped some of the survivors not succumb to the illness.
-Nowadays the evolution of genes has all but stopped, because evolutionary pressure has stopped - everyone survives.
-Now the evolution that takes place is of memes, and we are already in the throes of the next great revolution that is the Internet.
+The last great evolutionary event for people in Britain was probably the plague of 1348-1350, that wiped out half the population and left a genetic mark on subsequent generations, due to a mutation that helped some of the survivors not succumb to the illness.
+Nowadays the evolution of genes by survival of the fittest has slowed, because evolutionary pressures have changed - pretty much everyone survives.
+Nowadays the evolution that takes place is under the influence of doctors, we are starting to take control of our own genome.
+The more rapid evolution now is of memes, and we are already in the throes of the next great revolution that is the Internet.
 Round One of this was the invention of writing, then the invention of the printing press, arguably film and TV, and now all of that has cross-pollinated with the production of more divergent truths than you can shake a stick at.

 James Clerk Maxwell - Electromagnetism